 Describe your life prior to diagnosis:

-My life prior to diagnosis, I was constantly sick and felt exhausted.
+Prior to diagnosis, I was constantly sick and felt exhausted.
 I thought it was because of my busy lifestyle.
 I’m a mother of two daughters and working full time.

 How were you diagnosed?